outbreak-info/muninn/readme.md

 But since these entries seem to always use a state postal code, we should be able to make a functional parsing system based on this.

+## Misc / Useless Info:

+### Installing a python 3.10 for testing

+**Never Mind...**
+This led to problems with the pycharm debugger that do not seem worth solving.
+I'll keep the instructions in case I need them again sometime.

+Here are the steps I took to allow testing against python 3.10 on my system, which shipped with a newer version.

+1. Install pyenv as indicated in their [github](https://github.com/pyenv/pyenv)
+2. Make sure that requirements.txt is up to date, then delete any existing venv for this project.
+3. Install 3.10: `pyenv install 3.10`
+4. Make 3.10 the default within the project directory:
+    1. `cd /.../bird_flu_db`
+    2. `pyenv local 3.10`
+5. Make sure that the correct version of python is in use: `python3 --version` should respond `Python 3.10.16`
+6. Recreate the virtual environment.
+This is a minefield of options...
+    1. `python3 -m venv venv`
+7. `source venv/bin/activate`
+8. Install dependencies: `pip install -r requirements.txt`
+9. I use Pycharm.
+Pycharm will need some help to figure out what's going on.
+    1. Open settings, go to `Project: bird_flu_db > Python Interpreter`
+    2. Click `Add Interpreter > add local interpreter`, and switch to `Select existing`.
+    3. It may find the python 3.10 interpreter, but that won't be good enough because that interpreter is installed centrally, while the packages are installed in the venv.
+Click the little folder to browse your filesystem.
+    4. Select `bird_flu_db/venv/bin/python3.10`
+    5. And hopefully that's it.